-- own use.
+- The school allows staff to bring in personal mobile phones and devices for their own use.
 Under no circumstances does the school allow a member of staff to contact a pupil or parent/ carer using their personal device - Pupils are not permitted to bring personal mobile phones/devices to school unless under a special agreement with their parents e.g. Year 6 child walks home on their own and parents have asked permission for their child to have a phone with them for the journey. - The school is not responsible for the loss, damage or theft of any personal mobile device - The sending of inappropriate text messages between any member of the school community is not allowed - Permission must be sought before any image or sound recordings are made on these devices of any member of the school community - Users bringing personal devices into school must ensure there is no inappropriate or illegal content on the device